axr/extras/tutorials/tutorial-1/tutorial-1.md

 for whatever reason doesn't work, you can go directly to the [downloads page](http://axr.vg/downloads/) and get it from there.

-Once you've downloaded it, extract the files, in the case of Windows or Linux, or mount the DMG and drag to the Applications folder, in case of Mac OSX.
+Once you've downloaded it, if you are on Windows, run the installer; on Linux, install the appropriate package for your distro or extract the TGZ if your OS uses a different package management system; or, in case of Mac OSX, mount the DMG and drag to the Applications folder.
 Then, open the AXR Browser application.

 Next, you should create a folder somewhere you can remember, and create the text files that we are going to discuss in these tutorials.
 The best way is to